 To put it simple, creatine gives the body explosive energy to perform short-term, high intensity, high power output exercise.
 Recommended dosing is 3-5g per day.
 A loading phase can be done to saturate cells faster by doing 5g serving 4-5 times per day (NOT ALL AT ONCE) for 5 days then 3-5g per day for the remaining of the cycle.
 It is common to cycle creatine, using it for 8-12 weeks followed by 4 weeks off of creatine.

 Simply put, creatine monohydrate is the most popular and effective bodybuilding supplement on the market.

-During times of stress, such as exercise, skeletal muscle glutamine levels are depleted.
+stress, such as exercise, skeletal muscle glutamine levels are depleted.
 This glutamine released from skeletal muscle is derived from muscle proteins, the intramuscular free amino acid pool, and newly synthesized glutamine.
-Restoring Glutamine levels after exercise is vital to recovery and recuperation.
+Restoring Glutamine levels after exercise is vital to

 The popular amino acid L-Glutamine can be found in protein powders, beans, meats, fish, poultry, dairy products, and L-Glutamine supplements.